Frequently asked questions (FAQs)

 A Settlement Agreement was reached on behalf of settlement Class Members to resolve the class action lawsuit against OEG and Home Trust.

-The Settlement Agreement was approved on October 21, 2021 by the Superior Court of Justice.
+The Settlement Agreement was approved by the Ontario Superior Court of Justice on October 21, 2021.

 The settlement provides for payment by the defendants of CAD $14,950,000 for the benefit of settlement Class Members, and other important benefits, including reduced-cost exit options, and up to 225 cancelled agreements in exceptional circumstances.